 3. Short-term risk.
 Short-term aggregate exposure takes into account short-term residential exposure plus chronic exposure to food and water (considered to be a background exposure level).
 Cyazofamid is currently registered for uses that could result in short-term residential exposure, and the Agency has determined that it is appropriate to aggregate chronic exposure through food and water with short-term residential exposures to cyazofamid.

-Using the exposure assumptions described in this unit for short-term exposures, EPA has concluded the combined short-term food, water, and residential exposures result in aggregate MOEs of 2,200 for children 1-2 years old and 390 for adults.
-Because EPA's level of concern for cyazofamid is a MOE of 100 or below, these MOEs are not of concern.
+Using the exposure assumptions described in this unit for short-term exposures, EPA has concluded the combined short-term food, water, and residential exposures result in aggregate MOEs of 6,200 for children 1 to less than 2 years old for dietary exposure (which is considered a background exposure) and incidental oral (hand-to-mouth) exposure from contact with Start Printed Page 15390treated turf.
+Because EPA's level of concern for cyazofamid is an MOE of 100 or below, these MOEs are not of concern.